DanielStutzbach/blist/doc/sortedlist.rst

    a comparison key from each list element: ``key=str.lower``.
 The default value is ``None`` (compare the elements directly).
-The *key* function must always return the same key for an item or the results are unpredicable.
+The *key* function must always return the same key for an item or the results are unpredictable.

    .. method:: x in L

-      Returns True if and only if x is an element in the list.
+      Returns True if and only if *x* is an element in the list.

       Requires |theta(log**2 n)| total operations or |theta(log n)|
       comparisons.